alicesu55/single-container-wordpress/README.md

 ## Data Persistance

-To avoid **loosing all your data** when your contain restarts for any reason, provide persistance storage by mounting to the following directories:
+To avoid **losing all your data** when your contain restarts for any reason, provide persistance storage by mounting to the following directories:

 ```bash
 # To keep your database: